Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 Unlike facts, values are subject to contention and their discussion will often generate enough volitility to drive change and transformation.
 The more often they are measured the quicker certainty is gained.
 This harmonisation of values towards certainty can be measured as free energy above unity; which is also a single measure that can serve as an investable quantifier.

+---

+%%
+#### Introduction
+We now have a lever.
+Regenerative investment vehicals essentially represent the transformation of financial capital from a quantifier that externalises its costs into one that interanlises values.
+We will achieve this by converting markets from an existential liability into our greatest regenerative asset by aggrigating all forms of value into a single measurable proxy of free energy over unity.

+*Tools to introduce here*

+The essay puts forth a case that this measure is the perfect investment vehicle for reshaping the market landscape.
+In essence it asserts that we can harness speculation to divest humanity out of a debt based economic system into a thriving regenerative ecology.
+Attempts to extract value from this transformative system will ultimatly result in postive externalities and realise locked potential.
+It is therefore an antifragile market mechanism that cannot be captured by the extractive nature of capitalism.
+%%